hkgdvs/DayCounter/README.md

-# MonthCounter
+# Day Counter
-Just a month counter
+Just a day counter for fun.